alonsocanov/Trading_Bot/README.md

 ## API for stock prices

-For obtainig stock prices there are these options:
+For obtainig stock prices there are different API these some options:

 - Yahoo Finance
 - Google Finance